 King’s takes great pleasure in welcoming Non-Resident Members (NRMs) who are visiting the College.
 When visiting, please bring your Non-Resident Member card with you for identification purposes, and please be prepared to show it to a Visitor Guide or a Porter if requested.
 If you do not have a card, the Development Office will be pleased to issue one.

-Non-Resident Members and up to two guests are welcome to visit the College and Chapel free of charge when open to the public.
+Non-Resident Members and up to two guests are welcome to visit the College and Chapel.

 Senior Non-Resident Members* are entitled to walk across the College lawns accompanied by any family and friends.
 Please introduce yourself to a Porter beforehand.